Object-level queries (Get)

 Example usage:

-questions = client.collections.get("JeopardyQuestion")
+questions = client.collections.use("JeopardyQuestion")

 response = questions.query.near_text(